mbrowne/typescript-dci/README.md

 ## Usage

-	tsc --module commonjs hello.ts
+	tsc --module commonjs index.ts
 or:

-	tsc --module amd hello.ts
+	tsc --module amd index.ts

 The `--module` flag is required when using DCI because some features are achieved at runtime, so the `typescript-dci/dci` module needs to be available to every DCI program.
 For server-side or desktop programs, use `commonjs` and it should work out of the box.

 To generate client-side code that will run in the browser, use `amd` to compile your project into [AMD](http://requirejs.org/docs/whyamd.html) modules.
 You will also need to ensure that your project has access to the `typescript-dci/dci` module.
-To do this, copy the file `typescript-dci/dci/dci-amd.js` to your project directory and rename it to `dci.js`.
+To do this, copy the file `typescript-dci/dci/dci-amd.js` to your project as `typescript-dci/dci.js` (relative to the root directory of your project).
 In the future this process will be simplified.

 In order to run the client-side code you will need an AMD loader.
 Some good AMD loaders include: